turkialawlqy/laravel-app-settings/README.md

 ### Use without UI

 If you want to just store the key-value pair into DB and don't want the UI to manage settings for example in API?
-You should use [turkialawlqy/laravel-settings package](https://github.com/turkialawlqy/laravel-settings) instead.
+You should use [turkialawlqylaravel-settings package](https://github.com/turkialawlqylaravel-settings) instead.
 This package uses it under the hood to persist the settings.

 If you want to use both UI and settings as key-value pair in DB alongside, for that simply use the helper function `setting()` or `AppSetting::get('app_name')` to store and retrieve settings from DB.
 For this, you don't need to define any section and inputs in `app_settings.php` config.